 Each of the ATEM Mini Pro’s four HDMI inputs features its own dedicated standards converter.
 This means that the device will automatically convert 1080p, 1080i and 720p sources to the video standard of the switcher.
 There’s also added support for recording to USB flash disks in H.264 and recording to multiple disks.
 This should allow streamers to continuously record their streams without running out of storage space.
 Also, the new model features a multiview on the HDMI video output.
 That allows all inputs to be monitored on a single monitor, along with the live status of recording, streaming and the audio mixer.

-The Blackmagic ATEM Mini Pro is priced at $595.
-If you don’t need the stream encoding capability, consider the ATEM Mini, priced at $295.
+However, if you don’t need the stream encoding capability, consider the ATEM Mini, priced at $295.